The Back Pain Myths Series #1

 If your back hurts right now:

-1. Keep moving gently.
+Keep moving gently.
 Short walks, light stretching, or mobility drills are often helpful.

-2. Avoid “testing” the pain.
+Avoid “testing” the pain.
 Don’t keep bending or twisting to see if it’s still there.

-3. Get a proper movement diagnosis.
+Get a proper movement diagnosis.
 The key is knowing which movement is the issue — not guessing.

 ⚙️ The Back Specialists Approach

+We don’t tell you to rest.
 We help you find which movements your body struggles with — and teach you how to fix them, step by step.
+Our €39 Mini-Assessment pinpoints what’s really driving your pain and gives you a clear, personalised plan to move confidently again.

-👉 Ready to get back to moving freely?
+👉 Ready to Get Back to Moving Freely?

 Book your €39 Mini-Assessment today and discover why your back hurts — and what to do about it.